philincloud/codebase-scanner/README.md

 # Codebase Scanner Tool

-A comprehensive tool for automatically analyzing and mapping codebases with detailed dependency information. **This tool is specifically designed to work with coding agents like Cursor and other AI-powered development environments.**
+A comprehensive tool for automatically analyzing and mapping codebases with detailed dependency information. **This tool is designed exclusively for AI coding agents like Cursor and other LLM-powered development environments.
+It is not intended for manual human usage.**

 ## 🎯 What This Tool Does